betula/betula/resume/README.md

 - Developed a custom data changing tracking system specific to the project data for easy and iterative migration of an application codebase from AngularJS to React.
 - Use a SOLID as a basic and priority principle for an application code architecture.

-<sub>Angular, Javascript, Slack, Jira, D3, Custom libraries development</sub>
+<sup>Angular, Javascript, Slack, Jira, D3, Custom libraries development</sup>

 **See more professional experience on the Linkedin profile page ([linkedin.com/in/betula](http://linkedin.com/in/betula)).**